The Bedfordshire Regiment in the Great War

 Killed in action 15th January 1915, aged 39

-Basil John Orlebar was born on the 8th of September 1875 and educated privately and at the Currie Engineering Schools Folkestone and was for some years a civil engineer in the employment of several leading firms.
+Basil John Orlebar was born on the 8th of September 1875, the son of John Orlebar (a Gentleman) and Julia Charlotte (formerly Pearce), from Silsoe in Bedfordshire.
+The Orlebars were a well known Bedfordshire family at the time.
+He was educated privately and at the Currie Engineering Schools Folkestone and was for some years a civil engineer in the employment of several leading firms.

-Basil was the son of Mr and Mrs John Orlebar of Silsoe in Bedfordshire and the husband of Barbera Florance Orlebar from The Dene, Triangle in Yorkshire, whom he married on the 12th September 1912.
-He is buried in the Dranoutre Churchyard which lies a few kilometers west of where he was killed.
+Captain Orlebar is buried in the Dranoutre Churchyard which lies a few kilometers west of where he was killed.
 According to the Bond of Sacrifice, Captain Orlebar gained great credit in the field for his soldierly qualities and died, to quote the words of one of his men, "a soldier and a gentleman".